On this page you will find useful information and resources to help support business through the COVID-19 crisis.

 - Sell Products on Social Media

 - Simple Steps to Build a Website

-Our online meeting attracted almost 200 registrations from business owners across our Shire.
-Business owners who participated from the safety of their own homes represented the accomodation, retail, agriculture, leisure and recreation services, professional services, real estate and construction industries.
+The workshop attracted almost 100 registrations from business owners across our Shire.
+Business owners who participated from the safety of their own homes represented the accommodation, retail, agriculture, leisure and recreation services, professional services, real estate and construction industries.

-If you missed the online meeting, you can view a recording of the meeting by clicking here and you can also download a copy of the presentation by clicking here(PDF, 14MB).
+If you missed the online meeting, you can view a recording of the meeting below and also download a copy of the results from the interactive workshop session here(PDF, 3MB).

 If you would like to view or provide feedback on the Draft Business Recovery Plan you can do so here.

 Council has engaged Urban Enterprise to help us develop a COVID-19 Business Recovery Plan for Murrindindi Shire.
 The Plan has been developed with support from Council's Business Advisory Committee, made up of representatives from Local Business and Tourism Associations across the Shire, as well as independent business representatives.
 Input gathered from Council's Business Owners Workshop on 21 May has also been used in the development of the Plan.

 The Plan outlines the impact of COVID-19 on the local economy and includes a three phase approach to support businesses during the pandemic, through the recovery and into the future.